-This command is useful when a user deletes all containers that are currently not in running state.
-By hitting this command all unnecessary containers will be deleted.
+This command is useful when a user deletes all containers that are currently not in a running state.
+By hitting this command, all unnecessary containers will be deleted.

 17 docker create –name container_name image_name: tag

-This Cheat Sheet Docker Commands is useful when a container from any image is to be instantiated.
+This Cheat Sheet Docker command is useful when a container from any image is to be instantiated.
 It is always required that you name the file or image by providing the –name parameter.
-Once this is done it is required to run the docker start container_name and docker stop container_name commands.
-Once the container is created it can be run for further uses.
+Once this is done, it is required to run the docker start container_name and docker stop container_name commands.
+Once the container is created, it can be run for further uses.

 18. docker rmi